Finding the right winter jacket is essential to an enjoyable and bearable winter season so shop for quality, not

 The below jackets are the types of styles that you should look for if you are looking for something to wear on the ski hill or for other outdoor activities like ice climbing or mountaineering.
 Most styles are designed for skiing and snowboarding, but brands like Arc’teryx and Norrøna have other technical options that are suitable for a variety of activities including ice climbing and mountaineering.

 These jackets will include more technical features such as helmet-compatible hoods and offer better ventilation like pit-zips for high-intensity activities where sweating may be occurring.
 Generally, technical jackets are more lightweight than a casual around-town winter jacket and will be more compressible and pack-able.
 They are often 3L jackets meaning they are designed to provide utmost protection is the wettest and harshest winter elements.
 Most often 3L jackets are waterproof shells crafted with GORE-TEX® membranes that work best as the top layer with an adequate layering system.
 A technical ski or snowboard jacket will boast features that make them particularly more appealing for active adventurers where weight and pack-ability are essential.

 Casual, Around-Town Winter Coats

-The Canada Goose Rossclair Parka and the Nobis Yatesy Down Parka are ideal if you are living somewhere with harsh, winter climates.
+The Canada Goose Rossclair Parka and the Nobis Yatesy Down Parka are ideal if you are living somewhere in harsh, winter climates.
 Both of these winter jackets are ideal for those looking for something to wear while you run into town to do your errands or to keep warm while watching your kids’ soccer games on the weekend.